Occupational Information Included in the OOH

 This subsection describes whether credentials such as licenses, certifications, and registrations typically are needed for an occupation and, if so, how workers can earn the credentials.

 States issue licenses to workers to signify that they have met specific legal requirements to practice in certain occupations.
-To become licensed, workers usually need to pass an examination and comply with eligibility requirements, such as possessing a minimum level of education, work experience, or training; or completing an internship, a residency, or a formal apprenticeship.
-States have their own regulatory boards that set standards for practicing a licensed occupation, so rules and eligibility criteria may vary from state to state, even for the same occupation.
+To become licensed, workers usually need to pass an exam and comply with eligibility requirements, such as possessing a minimum level of education, work experience, or training; or completing an internship, a residency, or a formal apprenticeship.
+States have their own regulatory boards that set standards for practicing a licensed occupation, so rules and eligibility criteria, including recertification requirements, may vary from state to state, even for the same occupation.

 This subsection explains any prerequisites for certification, licensure, or registration, as well as how a person would complete them—such as by passing an exam, performing a certain type of work, or receiving certain training or education.
 If states require workers to be certified before they can be licensed, this section also notes that information.